 Interested in learning more?

-Continue to explore the Art Therapy department website to learn more about our curricular offerings, faculty, students, alumni, and more or visit the Master of Arts in Art Therapy degree program for detailed information or schedule a tour.
+Continue to explore the Art Therapy department website to learn more about our curricular offerings, faculty, students, alumni, and more or visit the Master of Arts in Art Therapy and Counseling degree program for detailed information or schedule a tour.